cpraveen/numa/hermite.md

 \end{aligned}
 $$

-The polynomial satisfying the above conditions is
+The cubic polynomial satisfying the above conditions is

 $$
 \begin{aligned}